GovindMishra8445/chrome-extensions-projects/personal-link-manager/README.md

 📂 Personal Link Manager Pro - Chrome Extension

-🚀 A simple and powerful Chrome Extension to save, manage, and quickly copy your personal links like GitHub, LinkedIn, Portfolio, Resume, and more.
-Supports light/dark mode and persistent storage using localStorage.
+🚀 A lightweight and powerful Chrome Extension to save, manage, and instantly copy your personal links like GitHub, LinkedIn, Portfolio, Resume, and more.
+Supports Light/Dark Mode and ensures data persistence using localStorage.

 📸 Demo

-(You can add a GIF or screenshot after creating the extension)
+(Add a GIF or Screenshot here after building the extension)

-🚀 Features
+✨ Key Features
-✅ Quickly copy your most-used links with one click.
+✅ One-Click Copy: Quickly copy your most-used links with a single click.

-✅ Add new links instantly.
+✅ Add Links Instantly: Easily add new personal or frequently used links.

-✅ Delete links you no longer need.
+✅ Delete Unwanted Links: Remove links you no longer need, with instant updates.

-✅ Supports persistent storage (your data is never lost).
+✅ Persistent Storage: All links are saved locally and persist even after closing the browser.

+✅ Light/Dark Mode: Switch between light and dark themes for a comfortable experience.

-✅ Clean, minimal UI with Light/Dark Mode.
+✅ Minimal & Fast: Clean UI with no external dependencies for maximum performance.

-✅ Simple and fast — no external dependencies.

-📦 Folder Structure
+📂 Project Folder Structure
-text
+plaintext
 Copy
 Edit
 personal-link-manager-pro/